-Another reason favoring daytime performance was that the suburb turned into a scary place at night.
+Another reason favoring daytime performance was that the suburb turned into a pretty scary place at night.
 In the face of minimal constabulary and little accountability, an inordinately high criminal element came out of the woodwork.
 If you look closely at the Southwark section of John Norden’s Civitas Londini (dated 1600), the era’s most topographically reliable map (despite the skewed perspectives of individual buildings), you can just see in the lower right-hand corner the top of the Globe theater jutting out of the trees; the Rose theater is more clearly visible a hop, skip and a jump the northwest.
 That Southwark was shrouded in tree cover is likewise confirmed by a sergeant-in-law at the time, one William Fleetwood, who described the area at night as “so dark and obscured by trees that a man needed ‘cat’s eyes’ to see.”
 I suppose it would have been like finding yourself in an American inner-city ghetto during a power outage with no streetlights, while gangs operated freely under tree cover thick enough to block out the moon.
 Southwark swarmed with all manner of cutpurses, cutthroats, cony-catchers, ravishers, and the growing ranks of the unemployed.
 To put some perspective on the crime rate, your chances of being murdered in London 400 years ago has been estimated at anywhere from ten to fifty times greater than your chances of being murdered there today.

 From the last years of Henry VIII’s reign in the 1540s until the Puritans shut down the theaters a century later in 1642, the population of London and vicinity doubled from 100,000 to 200,000.
 Because unwholesome activity was banned from the city proper, the suburbs to the north and south filled the void.
 Southwark experienced much of this growth.
 Yet the disreputable pastimes of animal baiting and the playhouses attracted all the social classes.
 The logistics of cross-river transportation were daunting, though, and had significant repercussions.
-The nobility and the well off could hire private ferries to cross the Thames; everyone else had to use London Bridge.
+The nobility and the well-off could hire private ferries to cross the Thames; everyone else had to use London Bridge.
 Walking across the bridge was not a simple matter when thousands were trying to make their way in both directions on foot, horse and cart.
 The ensuing traffic jams were infamous.
 Racing back to the city via the bridge after dusk when the performances had ended must have been an unpleasant prospect, particularly as the city gates shut at sundown.
-Many theatergoers would have stayed put overnight in nearby inns and taverns.
+Many theatergoers stayed put overnight in nearby inns and taverns.
 The heads of the executed were stuck on pikes at the gate to warn the same theater-goes against the temptations of crime.
-Others were fired for absenteeism after skipping their day job to catch a perform- ance, and ended up in Southwark for good.
+Others were fired for absenteeism after skipping their day job to catch a dramatical performance, and ended up in Southwark for good.

 The city’s real reason for threatening to close down the theaters was not their ostensible indecency, but the loss of economic revenue from the fifteen to twenty percent of the city population who were regularly absent in order to attend the plays (with daily and twice daily performances in some theaters, each of the nine outdoor playhouses over the seventy years of theatrical life in Renaissance London had up to 1,000,000 attendees per year).
 To the mix of this large theater-going riffraff hanging out more or less permanently in Southwark without game occupation, add the thousands of unemployed migrants continuously pouring in from outlying areas, and you have a very lively demographic situation.

-From the mid-sixteenth century, the only organized entertainment in Southwark had been bull and bear baiting, in two respective amphitheaters.
+From the mid-sixteenth century, the only organized entertainment in Southwark had been bull baiting and bear baiting, in two respective amphitheaters.
 Animal baiting involved the tying of a bull or a bear to a stake with a leash and setting vicious mastiffs on it to see who survived the encounter.
-It was an extremely popular sport across the population, attracting not only those we might expect (lowlife and the rabble) but everyone on up to the Queen herself, a fanatical fan, who ordered the nearby playhouses to stagger their schedules with the baiting performances so they wouldn’t conflict.
+It was an extremely popular sport across the population, attracting not only those we might expect, lowlife and the rabble, but everyone on up to the Queen herself, a fanatical fan, who ordered the nearby playhouses to stagger their schedules with the baiting performances so they wouldn’t conflict.
 This was a society whose conception of ethics had very different emphases, and concern for the welfare of animals wasn’t one of them.
 To grasp the indifference with which audiences regarded animals, one of the most popular forms of public entertainment in the era was the spectacle of public execution by axe.
 If people thirsted so much for fountains of human blood, they certainly didn’t have any qualms about fountains of animal blood.

 Yet the real thrill and draw of the baiting arenas, I suspect, was the perverse desire that one would be lucky enough to witness a bear or bull escaping into the crowd and mauling the spectators, as happened more than occasionally.
 Either that or the outright danger of the amphitheaters themselves; a stand at the Paris Gardens bear-baiting arena collapsed in 1583, killing eight and injuring many.
-(The animal-baiting tradition survives in Spanish bullfighting, but a better modern analogy might be the enticing threat of a stampede of unruly crowds at an English football match.)
+The animal-baiting tradition survives in Spanish bullfighting, but a better modern analogy might be the enticing threat of a stampede of unruly crowds at an English football match.

 Shakespeare’s friend and fellow playwright Ben Jonson echoed this contempt for the seedy nature of bear baiting in his Bartholomew Fair, performed at the Hope a few years later, whose removable stage allowed it to function as both playhouse and animal-baiting arena.
-At the play’s opening, the stage back in place, a clown in the guise of a stagehand speaks to those in the “ground” or “pit” (the standing audience with the cheapest admission) as if to a leftover bear-baiting crowd—and they may indeed have been the same crowd—now growing restless for the next entertainment and tossing apple cores onto the stage, when a prompter (Book-Holder) stationed in the pit interrupts disdainfully:
+At the play’s opening, the stage back in place, a clown in the guise of a stagehand speaks to those in the “ground” or pit (the standing audience with the cheapest admission) as if to a leftover bear-baiting crowd—and they may indeed have been the same crowd—now growing restless for the next entertainment and tossing apple cores onto the stage, when a prompter (Book-Holder) stationed in the pit interrupts disdainfully: